Disla-Novo/Dimidium_Bellerophon/CONTRIBUTING.md

 The CLA grants permission for your contributions to be used in both:
 - the open-source Dimidium ecosystem (AGPL v3.0)
 - proprietary and commercial components of the Dimidium Ecosystem

+## Our Commitment: The core offline desktop IDE and compiler are, and will always remain, 100% free and open source under AGPL v3.0.
+Commercial licensing only applies to optional business/cloud tooling.

 >*This CLA transfers copyright ownership of your contribution to the Project Owner, but you retain a perpetual license to use your own contribution outside the Dimidium Ecosystem.
 You are not giving up the right to use your work elsewhere.*